Antonine Wall, Seabegs Wood

 The road ran parallel to the wall and was used for moving troops and supplies.
 At Seabegs Wood the road is 7m wide with a cambered mound in the centre.

 Reaching the fortlet is straightforward.
-Seabegs Wood is 1 mile west of Bonnybridge, just south of the Clyde Canal on the B816 road to Castlecary.
+Seabegs Wood is one mile west of Bonnybridge, just south of the Clyde Canal on the B816 road to Castlecary.
 There is a well-signposted trail to the site.

 About Antonine Wall, Seabegs Wood